manitbaser/Competitive-Programming-Resources/README.md

 15) Priority_queue/heaps( min/max): https://www.geeksforgeeks.org/priority-queue-in-cpp-stl/

-Next thing should be to **get a hold of programming in C++.** **HackerRank** is a good platform to do so( https://www.hackerrank.com).
-The interface is nice and solving basic problems will give you a gist of what comes next.
+Next thing should be to **get a hold of programming in C++.** **HackerRank** is an excellent platform to do so( https://www.hackerrank.com).
+The interface is friendly, and solving fundamental problems will give you a gist of what comes next.

 After programming on HackerRank for a week or so, one should get started with **topic wise questions** from either **LeetCode or InterviewBit**.
-The interface either site is amazing.
-InterviewBit gives more of a structured approach for CP practise, while the LeetCode community is definitely amazing.
-Even after solving a problem, one should look at the most liked solutions in the comment section of LeetCode and see how others may have used more optimized approach.
+The interface of either site is fantastic.
+InterviewBit gives more of a structured approach for CP practise, while the LeetCode community is incredible.
+Even after solving a problem, one should look at the most liked solutions in the comment section of LeetCode and see how others may have used a more optimized approach.

 **Some resources for specific topics:**

 **Dynamic Programming:** https://www.geeksforgeeks.org/top-20-dynamic-programming-interview-questions/
-The videos are really helpful for these set of problems and this ought to help you to get a good hold of Dynamic Programming.
+The videos are beneficial for these set of problems, and this ought to help you to get a good hold of Dynamic Programming.

 **Graphs:**
 A few algorithms which come in handy: